Dishwasher Not Draining? 4 DIY Fixes for Homeowners

 Why Is My Dishwasher Not Draining?
 The Usual Suspects

 Before we dive into the fixes, it helps to understand what’s causing the backup.
 Think of your dishwasher’s drainage system like the plumbing under your sink—it’s a series of filters and hoses that can get clogged over time.
 More often than not, a dishwasher not draining is caused by one of these simple blockages.
+For explore our dishwasher sales reviews on this site.

 Here are the most common culprits, starting with the easiest to check: